adicu/learn.devfe.st/datascience/index.md

       """Entry point for launching an IPython kernel.

 Python has a library [wordcloud](https://github.com/amueller/word_cloud) that provides functions to generate an image of our most frequent words in a given text.
-Using the string of every single title weâve put together we can use wordcloud to create a wordcloud visualization.
+Using the string of every single title we've put together we can use wordcloud to create a wordcloud visualization.

 ```python